WHY Lviv is so underestimated by tourists?

 We’ve been staying in a lovely apartment booked on Airbnb.

-There is variety of hostels, hotels and flats in Lviv to choose from.
+There are many hostels, hotels, and flats in Lviv to choose from.

 It really doesn’t matter where you will stay, as long as it’s close to Rynok Square.

-Check the location on map before making a reservation!
+Check the location on the map before making a reservation!